 Marketing Idea #2: Get Social

 There was a time when you might have thought of Facebook as just a place to catch up with old friends and share pictures of your cats.
 Well, it still is.

 But it’s also much more.
-Social media offers some of the most robust marketing and advertising opportunities available, both as organic (free) and paid traffic drivers.
+Social media offers some of the most robust marketing and advertising opportunities available.

 A big consideration for vets is how much people like to share stuff about their pets on social media.
 I almost never go on my News Feed without seeing dogs or cats: